 Each exam is wroth 100-150 points.
-All four exams will be given from 7:00-8:30pm on the following dates in CARL 0100.
+All four exams will be given from 8:20-9:50pm on the following dates.
+There are multiple locations.
+The instructor will communicate with you.
 The dates in parentheses are make-up exam dates.

-- Exam1 May 29th (June 7th)
+- Exam1 Sep 13 (Sep20)

-- Exam2 June 14th (June 21th)
+- Exam2 Oct 4 (Oct11)

-- Exam3 July 12th (July 19th)
+- Exam3 Oct 25 (Nov1)

-- Exam4 July 26th (Aug 2nd)
+- Exam4 Nov 22 (Dec8)

-The 1.5-hour time slot is designed so that you will not need to rush through the exam.
+Before you schedule a make-up exam, please read about the exam absence policy on page 5.
 Because organic chemistry is a subject that builds upon previously learned material, all exams will be cumulative, but will focus on the material covered following the previous exam.

-Exam Absence: If you have to miss an exam, you are required to let the instructor know one week in advance of an exam date.
+Exam Absence: If you have to miss an exam, you are required to notify the instructor one week in advance of an exam date.
 Unexcused absence or missing exam without proper documentation will result in a score of zero.
 Please see the course policy on page 5 regarding exam absence for more details.

 Final Exam: The final exam is cumulative and worth 200-250 points.
-The final exam will be given on August 9th at 7:00-9:00pm.
+The final exam will be given on December 7th at 3-5pm.
 If you have a schedule conflict during this time, you must contact the instructor at least one full week prior to the final exam day.
 The make-up final exam maybe given case-by-case.
 Please contact the instructor.